-If you are between the ages of 10 to 16 years, you are considered a juvenile.
+If you are between the ages of 10 and 16 years old, you are considered a juvenile.

 If you are a juvenile and have been charged with an offense filed in this court, you must appear with a parent or guardian before the judge in open court when you enter your plea.
-The appearance is needed even if you are represented by a licensed attorney appears in court on behalf of the juvenile.
+The child and parent must appear even if a licensed attorney appears in court on behalf of the juvenile.

-A minor is a person aged between 17 to 21 years.
+A minor is a person aged between 17 and 21 years old.

-All minor defendants who have been charged with an alcohol-related offense must plea in person before the judge in open court, even if the defendant wishes to be represented by a licensed attorney.
+All minor defendants charged with an alcohol-related offense must plea in person before the judge in open court, even if the defendant wishes to be represented by a licensed attorney.

 Juvenile Diversion Program